 Marine insurance - coverage for goods in transit, and for the vehicles that transport them, over waterways, over land and in air

-Maryland Automobile Insurance Fund (MAIF) - a state agency created to provide auto liability insurance for persons rejected by at least two private insurers.
-See Transportation Code §17-105(a).
-(More on MAIF, a very difficult company to deal with in car accident claims)
+Maryland Automobile Insurance Fund (MAIF) - a state agency created to provide automobile liability insurance for persons rejected by at least two private insurers.
+See Transportation Code 17-105(a).

 Medigap - because Medicare does not cover all expenses, private insurers sell 'Medigap' policies to supplement federal insurance benefits